Art is a passion that has always woven its way through my life.

-'I love to celebrate the extraordinary within the ordinary.
-Something as simple as a fleeting shift between light and shadow, surprising colour contrasts or interesting textures found in both my interior and exterior worlds.
+'I love to celebrate the extraordinary within the ordinary' Something as simple as a fleeting shift between light and shadow, the gesture of a leaf, surprising colour contrasts and textures found in both my interior and exterior worlds.

 Jackie has illustrated numerous books for children, including one of her own, 'Me & My Family Tree'